-The following recommendations were made respecting Bible workers in the Foreign Mission Seminary, at Washington:---
+The following recommendations were made respecting Bible workers in the Foreign Mission Seminary, at Washington:-

-1. That Miss Wilson be asked to take up labor in the Chesapeake Conference as a Bible worker.

-3. That Miss Johnston be recommended to make Virginia her field of labor as a Bible worker.

-3. That Miss Vance be recommended to make Virginia her field of labor as a Bible worker.

-4. That Miss Morris be recommended to labor in the East Pennsylvania Conference as a Bible worker.

-5. That Miss Bachel Jones be recommended to make Northern New England her field of labor as a Bible worker.

-6. That Miss Tuley be recommended to make the Chesapeake Conference her field of labor as a Bible worker.

-7. That Miss Kent be recommended to make the East Pennsylvania Conference her field of labor as a Bible worker.

-8. That P.H.Martin, of the Greater New York Conference, be recommended to make the Chesapeake Conference his field of labor; and your committee would further recommend his ordination at this meeting.

-9. That Miss Mildred Smith be recommended to make the District of Columbia her field of labor.
+- l.
+That Miss Wilson be asked to take up labor in the Chesapeake Conference as a Bible worker. - 2.
+That Miss Johnston be recommended to make Virginia her field of labor as a Bible worker. - 3.
+That Miss Vance be recommended to make Virginia her field of labor as a Bible worker. - 4.
+That Miss Morris be recommended to labor in the East Pennsylvania Conference as a Bible worker. - 5.
+That Miss Pachel Jones be recommended to make Northern New England her field of labor as a Bible worker. - 6.
+That Miss Tuley be recommended to make the Chesapeake Conference her field of labor as a Bible worker. - 7.
+That Miss Kent be recommended to make the East Pennsylvania Conference her field of labor as a Bible worker. - 8.
+That P.H.Martin, of the Greater New York Conference, be recommended to make the Chesapeake Conference his field of labor; and your committee would further recommend his ordination at this meeting. - 9.
+That Miss Mildred Smith be recommended to make the District of Columbia her field of labor. - 10.
+That John Shultz, of Ohio, be invited to take the superintendency of the British Guiana Mission.

-10. That John Shultz, of Ohio, be invited to take the superintendency of the British Guiana Mission.
-A recess was taken to 12:30 P.M., when the following recommendations were adopted:---
+A recess was taken to 12:30 P.M., when the following recommendations were adopted:-

-11. That the East Michigan Conference be asked to release Elder E.K.
-Slade, to take the presidency of the Ohio Conference.

-12. That the Ohio Conference be requested to release Elder H.H.Burkholder, to take the presidency of the East Michigan Conference.

-13. That in view of the removal by the General Conference of Elder Morris Lukens, president of the Indiana Conference, to Australia, the Maine Conference be requested to release Elder O. Montgomery, to take the presidency of the Indiana Conference.

-14. That the Western New York Conference be requested to release Elder Jesse Piper, of that conference, to take the presidency of the Maine Conference.

-15. That on request of the West Pennsylvania Conference, we would recommend that Elder W.A.Westworth take the presidency of that field.

-16. That the North American Foreign Department be asked to secure a German laborer for the Chesapeake Conference.

-17. That F.F.Gibson, of Ohio, be invited to make the West Virginia Conference his field of labor.
+- 11. That the East Michigan Conference be asked to release Elder E.K.
+Slade, to take the presidency of the Ohio Conference. - 12.
+That the Ohio Conference be requested to release Elder H. H. Burkholder, to take the presidency of the East Michigan Conference. - Conference of Rider Morris Lukens, president of the Indiana Conference, to Australia, the Maine Conference be requested to release Elder O. Montgomery, to take the presidency of the Indiana Conference. - 14.
+That the Western New York Conference be requested to release Elder Jesse Piper, of that conference, to take the presidency of the Maine Conference. - 15.
+That on request of the West Pennsylvania Conference, we would recommend that Elder W.A.
+Westworth take the presidency of that field. - 16.
+That the North American Foreign Department be asked to secure a German laborer for the Chesapeake Conference. - 17.
+That F.E.Gibson, of Ohio, be invited to make the West Virginia Conference his field of labor.

+A.G.
+DANIELLS, Chairman.
+W.A.
+SPICKR, Secretary.